 Modest Wear was also highlighted by Euromonitor as an upcoming trend in Malaysia.
 Malaysia is home to a large population of young Muslims who are willing to express themselves more through what they wear but want to balance this with their cultural need to remain modest by not revealing their skin.

 We’ve covered three key trends related to modest wear in Malaysia in an earlier article, but it doesn’t hurt to recap some of those points here.
-If you’d like to find out more details about the modest wear trend in Malaysia, you can find the article here.

 Cap off your women’s fashion customers shopping experience with a smooth delivery.
 Janio specialises in end-to-end international shipments of consumer products into Malaysia and other SEA countries.